Ryan Hunter-Reay: 2007–2010

 At the end of the year, American Ethanol withdrew their sponsorship due to financial problems and left Hunter-Reay without a team.
 Prior to the season Hunter-Reay tested a car for HVM Racing.
 Hunter-Reay was eventually offered a position at Vision Racing to drive the #21 Vision Racing Dallara IR07-Ilmor-Indy V8 HI7R.
 The team had no sponsorship to start off the season, despite this Hunter-Reay managed to start fourteenth and finish second at the season-opening Honda Grand Prix of St. Petersburg on the Streets of St. Petersburg.
 In the process, Hunter-Reay gave Vision their best finish in an IndyCar Series race.
 Hunter-Reay's next best finish for the team came at the next race of the season, the Toyota Grand Prix of Long Beach on the Streets of Long Beach where Hunter-Reay started twelfth and finished eleventh.
-At the Indianapolis 500 the team found sponsorship from Izod and William Rast.
+At the Indianapolis 500, the team found sponsorship from Izod and William Rast.
 Hunter-Reay struggled to qualify for the race and on Bump Day at 5:52 p.m.
 Hunter-Reay was bumped from the field by John Andretti.
 Hunter-Reay was able to requalify, bumping Alex Tagliani by 0.0324 seconds.
 Hunter-Reay started 32nd after Tagliani replaced teammate Bruno Junqueira in his qualified car.
 In the race Hunter-Reay spun in turn four on lap twenty and crashed, resulting in a 32nd place finish.
-Following the Bombardier Learjet 550 at Texas Motor Speedway Hunter-Reay and Vision parted ways.
-Hunter-Reay was then announced as the replacement for Vítor Meira, who was injured while racing at Indianapolis, in the No. 14 ABC Supply Company Dallara IR07-Ilmor-Indy V8 HI7R for A. J. Foyt Enterprises.
-In his debut for the team at the Iowa Corn Indy 250 at Iowa Speedway Hunter-Reay only completed two laps due to a crash.
-Hunter-Reay would only get two top-tens for Foyt with a seventh at the Honda Indy Toronto at Exhibition Place and a fourth at the Honda Indy 200 at Mid-Ohio Sports Car Course.
-Hunter-Reay's only top-ten start of the season for either Vision or Foyt was a seventh at Mid-Ohio.
-Hunter-Reay would finish fifteenth in points with 298 points.
-Hunter-Reay was tenth in points following his split from Vision.
+Following the Bombardier Learjet 550 at Texas Motor Speedway, Hunter-Reay and Vision parted ways.
+He was then announced as the replacement for Vítor Meira, who was injured while racing at Indianapolis, in the No. 14 ABC Supply Company Dallara IR07-Ilmor-Indy V8 HI7R for A. J. Foyt Enterprises.
+He would only get two top-tens for Foyt with a seventh at the Honda Indy Toronto at Exhibition Place and a fourth at the Honda Indy 200 at Mid-Ohio Sports Car Course, and finished 15th in the points.